pkarolyi/garden-snail/README.md

 ## Notes

-The `1.1.0` release is working and is compatible with the latest turborepo releases.
-Check the integration tests on the latest [workflow run](https://github.com/pkarolyi/garden-snail/actions/).
+Check the integration tests on the [workflow runs](https://github.com/pkarolyi/garden-snail/actions/) for a given tag to check for compatibility.

-This version **does not include any authorization or rate limiting functionality**.
-It is intended for internal deployments in organizations with external access controls.
+The `1.1.0` release and releases prior to that **do not include any authorization or rate limiting functionality**.

 ## Roadmap

 These are the things I will be working on in the coming weeks in no particular order:

-- Authorization
 - Rate limiting
 - More providers
   - Based on requests